 Create tables and indexes.
 Indexes are specified inline in the

 Create stored procedures that access the tables.

-Creating natively compiled stored procedures after you load the data ensures that the optimizer has statistics available for the memory-optimized tables.
+Creating natively compiled stored procedures after you load the data and update the statistics ensures that the optimizer has statistics available for the memory-optimized tables.
 This will ensure efficient query plans when the procedure is compiled.

 To keep statistics up-to-date, regularly update the statistics on memory-optimized tables.